Pyramid: Egypt

 The most famous African pyramids are in Egypt—huge structures built of bricks or stones, primarily limestone, some of which are among the world's largest constructions.
 They are shaped in reference to the sun's rays.
 Most had a smoothed white limestone surface.
 Many of the facing stones have fallen or were removed and used for construction in Cairo.
 The capstone was usually made of limestone, granite or basalt and some were plated with electrum.

 Ancient Egyptians built pyramids from 2700 BC until around 1700 BC.
 The first pyramid was erected during the Third Dynasty by the Pharaoh Djoser and his architect Imhotep.
-This step pyramid consisted of six stacked mastabas.
+This step pyramid, originally begun as a square mastaba, consisted of six levels.
 Early kings such as Snefru built pyramids, with subsequent kings adding to the number until the end of the Middle Kingdom.
 The age of the pyramids reached its zenith at Giza in 2575–2150 BC.
 The last king to build royal pyramids was Ahmose, with later kings hiding their tombs in the hills, such as those in the Valley of the Kings in Luxor's West Bank.
 In Medinat Habu and Deir el-Medina, smaller pyramids were built by individuals.
 Smaller pyramids with steeper sides were built by the Nubians who ruled Egypt in the Late Period.

 The Great Pyramid of Giza is the largest in Egypt and one of the largest in the world.
 At 146.6 m it was the tallest structure in the world until the Lincoln Cathedral was finished in 1311 AD.
 Its base covers an area of around 53000 m2.
 The Great Pyramid is the only extant one of the Seven Wonders of the Ancient World.

 Ancient Egyptian pyramids were, in most cases, placed west of the river Nile because the divine pharaoh's soul was meant to join with the sun during its descent before continuing with the sun in its eternal round.
 As of 2008, some 135 pyramids had been discovered in Egypt, most located near Cairo.